WWE SmackDown vs. Raw 2007: Characters

 WWE SmackDown vs. Raw 2007 marks the video game debuts of 16 superstars.

-Cory Ledesma, creative manager of WWE SmackDown vs. Raw 2007, confirmed that the game has no new match types.
+Cory Ledesma, creative manager of WWE SmackDown vs. Raw 2007, said that the game has no new match types.
 However, there are improvements in existing match types.
 The Money in the Bank variant to the ladder match is now added and all ladder matches feature more flexibility in placing the ladders.
 The player now has to use the analog sticks as hands and arms to retrieve the match's prize.

 The tables match has also undergone a complete overhaul, requiring players to build up momentum for a finisher and damage their opponent enough before being able to put them through a table, and making one of an opponent's limbs red.

 This also marked the first game since WWE SmackDown!
 Shut Your Mouth to not feature a diva-specific match stipulation with the Fulfill Your Fantasy match from the previous game removed.

-This is the last game in the series to feature Chris Benoit.
-Initially, he was supposed to be in the follow up game WWE SmackDown vs. Raw 2008 before the double murder and suicide in June 2007.
+This is the last video game to feature Chris Benoit.
+Initially, he was supposed to be in the follow-up game WWE SmackDown vs. Raw 2008 before the double murder and suicide in June 2007.